 The need to reinvigorate the “wealth creators” in the economy is a key theme of much of Philip’s work.
 This includes transforming training and developing hi-tech and sustainable industries linked to outstanding research and development.

 Philip is a farmer, and balances his public duties with running a demanding rural business.
 Philip was awarded an OBE in the Queen’s Birthday Honours for his work in local government.

 He blogs at: http://staffscc.net/leadersblog/

 Cllr Abi Brown

-Abi was first elected to Stoke-on-Trent City Council in 2010 and became Conservative Group Leader on her re-election in 2011.
+Abi was first elected to Stoke-on-Trent City Council in 2010 and became Conservative Group leader on her re-election in 2011.
+Following the local elections in May 2019 Abi was elected as leader of the council.
 She is a graduate of both Staffordshire and Keele Universities and has worked in both the public and private sectors in a variety of positions, from researcher to PA to delivery driver.

-Following the elections in May 2015 Abi was instrumental in the creation of the new coalition administration and was elected Deputy Leader.
+Abi was instrumental in the creation of the coalition administration in 2015 when she was elected as deputy leader.
 She is also cabinet member for Finance and Partnerships and is using her role to pursue closer relationships with the public, private and voluntary sectors.

 A keen advocate of small businesses, Abi has been running her own enterprise since 2006, while at the same time raising a young family.